But there are certain foods that are better for us, right? Shouldn’t we be helping kids to understand and make good food choices?

 Again, it’s about balance and doing the best we can to honor our body and spirit.
 Along the way, engage the kids in your life in reflecting on how certain foods make them feel.
 Talk to them about what vitamins and minerals specific foods provide to support their growing bodies or share with them how their bodies work (and how it is their job to take care of their own unique, special body).

 Looking for more practical tips and information on how to focus on health and well-being with your kids?
-Check out our free Simple Guide for What to Say.
+Check out our free 3 Simple Shifts video.